Mind Games

 “Uh...
 No they haven’t,” says Lee.

-The single most charming line of Bellivia’s has to be this episode’s offhand “Aye aye, Captain,” likely saved from being too tongue-in-cheek because the lips from which it came were actually Torv’s and not Nimoy’s.
+The single most charming line of Bellivia’s has to be this episode’s offhand “Aye aye, Captain,” likely saved from being too tongue-in-cheek because the lips from which it came were actually Torv’s rather than Nimoy’s.
 It served as another reminder, however, that Bell is not the first Nimoy character to be resurrected by channeling his essence into another person — the apparent crucial difference being that Spock, whose katra stowed away inside good old Dr. McCoy, made it out safely.

 Despite Torv’s delivery, Nimoy’s actual return — even if in voice only — was cause for celebration.
 And the imaginative avenue of representing Olivia’s consciousness through animation should have made this a more thrilling episode.
 Unfortunately, I was severely underwhelmed by how it all played out on screen.